If one thinks they have a problem because they have to use Viagra or one of its brethren

 What this patient’s friend is talking about is a “PENILE IMPLANT” or inflatable penile prosthesis.
 A penile implant actually does work.
 These actually have a patient satisfaction rate of 92-96%.
 The far majority of my Christmas Cards come from my patients that I have put in a penile implant.

-It is placed through a small opening between the penis and scrotom as an outpatient.
+It is placed through a small opening between the penis and scrotum as an outpatient.
 You can go home the same day.
 It is covered by Medicare and most insurance companies.
 All true.

 I generally will see patients the next day in the office and again in a few weeks to begin cycling the implant (teaching you to pump it up and down).
-For the married couples it usually will restore their sex life and enhances their relationship once again.
-For single men, let’s say they usually do not have any shortage of home cooked meals because they get invited to dinner very frequently.
+For married couples, it usually will restore their sex life and enhance their relationship once again.
+For single men, let’s say they usually do not have any shortage of home-cooked meals because they get invited to dinner very frequently.

 Why this is usually not mentioned by most urologists is that only approx. 7% of urologic surgeons are trained to place penile implants and most that are do not place very many of these.
 Luckily in my residency program many years ago we did them very frequently, and I continued down this path in my own practice.
 That being said, most urologists do not do the place many of these and never bring them up in conversation with their patients.
 Lastly, most urologists are taught to look at penile implants and erectile dysfunction as more of a last resort.

 My philosophy on erectile dysfunction is somewhat different.
 I think if Viagra or one of its brethren works for you without significant side effects you should use it.
 However, if you are one of the 35% of patients that does not respond to oral medications, then why would I recommend something to you I know is not gonna be successful for you?